Burney (crater): Geology

 Burney is the second-largest impact feature known on Pluto, after the massive basin that encloses the glacial plains of Sputnik Planitia.
 It is ancient, with an estimated age of at least 4 billion years old, and heavily eroded.
 The structure of Burney resembles that of the Mare Orientale basin on Earth's Moon and Gilgamesh on Ganymede, with a series of concentric peak rings that enclose a central depression.
 Burney's degraded state makes it difficult to discern its extent due to the subtle nature of its peak rings; Burney may have anywhere from 2 to 4 such rings.
-Estimates for Burney's diameter range from ~290 km to ~350 km.
+Estimates for Burney's diameter range from around 290 km to around 350 km.
 The peak rings of Burney are discontinuous and crenulated, standing roughly 500–1000 m high.
 The central depression of Burney is approximately 180 km across and roughly 1.8–3 km deep.
 Within Burney are numerous smaller impact craters, one of which has been officially named Hardaway.

 Much of Burney's basin floor is glaciated.
 Its surface is covered in bright, coarse grains of nitrogen ice mixed with water ice.
 Burney's peak rings are coated in methane ice, indicating that methane preferentially condenses on the high-altitude mountain peaks that comprise the concentric rings.
 Burney's floor is poor in methane ice and much smoother than the surrounding plains, possibly from differences in erosion or from heavier glaciation.
 Several dark streaks similar to those found in Sputnik Planitia were observed in and around Burney.
 Models of Pluto's climate indicate that Burney likely experiences downward-flowing katabatic winds.

 Burney is surrounded by a broad region to the northwest of Sputnik Planitia that hosts a type of terrain informally called washboard terrain.
 This terrain is characterized by parallel ridges spaced 1–2 km apart and covers large parts of Burney's basin floor.
-One hypothesis for the origin of the washboard terrain is from the collection and deposition of material from an ancient period of heavy regional glaciation.
+One hypothesis on its origin proposes that it is a field of glacial debris from an ancient period of heavy regional glaciation.
 The age of the washboard terrain appears to only marginally postdate the impact event that created Burney.